JulsSal99/Procedural-Dialog-Generation/README.md

 # length of the fade. (in seconds)
 fade_length = 0

 # fade type.
-There are 2 values: 0 for logarithmic, 1 for linear
+There are 2 values: 0 for logarithmic, 1 for linear, 2 exponential
 fade_type = 0
 ```